The American Automobile Industry in World War Two

 This tank was built in 1944.
 Author's photo.

-The World War II American Experience Museum has a second LeRoi truck in its collection which is an operating vehicle.
-This is kept in the Museum's motor pool.
+The World War II American Experience Museum has a second LeRoi truck in its collection which is in operating condition.
+It is kept in the Museum's motor pool.
 Author's photo.

 Author's photo.